 Mount Etna

 Our first target was the volcano Etna and its surroundings.
 On the slopes of Mount Etna is a nice guesthouse to stay at.
-You need a car if you use a wheelchair and want to stay at Agriturismo Biologico dell’Etna as it is quite far away to the nearest shops or restaurants and the surroundings are not too wheelchair friendly.
+You need a car if you use a wheelchair and want to stay at Agriturismo Biologico dell’Etna as it is quite far away from the nearest shops or restaurants and the surroundings are not too wheelchair friendly.
 If you have a car and want to use this place to only sleep then this place might be just fine.
 Otherwise, I would not recommend it.

-During the summer, breakfast is served outside and to get there you need to go through old paving tiles, grass and small slope (about 10 meters total).
+During the summer, breakfast is served outside and to get there you need to go through old paving tiles, grass, and a small slope (about 10 meters total).
 The kitchen is a little tight.
 In the bedroom, you might ask to move the bed to the side if there is not enough room to get in.
-All these drawbacks are of no significance if all you need is a 100% accessible bathroom (there is just about 2cm high threshold around the shower).
+All these drawbacks are of no significance if all you need is a 100% accessible bathroom (there is just about a 2cm high threshold around the shower).
 All in all, the guesthouse was very nice and quiet.
 I would get back there, especially for those breakfasts under the kiwi trees.

-A cable car takes tourists from 1900m above the sea level to 2500m above sea level where people can transfer to the 4×4 cars and go even higher.
-Tourist can also drive their own vehicles up to the 1900m mark.
+A cable car takes tourists from 1900m above sea level to 2500m above sea level where people can transfer to the 4×4 cars and go even higher.
+Tourist can also drive their vehicles up to the 1900m mark.
 The cable car is very small and narrow, meaning not accessible.
 As a mountain lover, my main reason for traveling to Sicily was to explore Mount Etna and I was prepared for the cable car not being accessible.
-I bought a crosscountry hand-cycle and trained as much as I could as I knew I would be cycling up the curved trails of Mount Etna.
+I bought a cross-country hand-cycle and trained as much as I could as I knew I would be cycling up the curved trails of Mount Etna.
 There is one that leads the cyclists almost all the way up to the main crater.
 It was really hard because of the volcanic dust and steepness.
 The front, powering wheel simply kept getting stuck and spinning in one place.
 Then I needed a push (big thanks to my wife and some German guy who was also cycling up the Etna).
-I made just past the place where the cable car stops.
-At that point we decided to turn back as it was about 4pm and we still had about 3 hours drive to our next stop in Castlebueno near the famous city Cefalu.
+I made it just past the place where the cable car stops.
+At that point, we decided to turn back as it was about 4 pm and we still had about 3 hour drive to our next stop in Castlebueno near the famous city Cefalu.

 Castelbueno